Hybrid Summary Statistics: Introduction

 Implicit (simulation-based) inference makes solving otherwise intractable inverse problems possible by employing neural compressors which can flexibly map big data vectors into informative summaries \citep{Cranmer30055, hoffmann2023minimising}.
 These mappings can be made optimal \citep{Charnock_IMNN, makinen2021, makinen2024hybridsummarystatisticsneural, lanzieri2024optimalneuralsummarisationfullfield, Jeffrey_massmap_vmim}, but often require large numbers of simulations to achieve convergence.

-For many physics problems, such as large N-body and hydrodynamical solvers, forward simulations are expensive to generate, so networks tasked to compress these data for parameter inference must learn informative features using sparsely-sampled training sets, especially when large numbers of parameters are varied.
+For many physics problems, such as large N-body and hydrodynamical solvers, forward simulations are expensive to generate, so networks tasked to compress these data for parameter inference must learn informative features using sparsely-sampled training sets, especially when large numbers of parameters are varied. {}{Introducing informative priors in data feature \citep[e.g.]{battaglia2018relational, ivanov2024fullshapeanalysissimulationbasedpriors} or likelihood \citep{modi2023hybridsbiilearned} space can simplify the task of a neural network to learn an objective.}

 \textbf{Main Contributions.} We present a way to obtain highly informative summaries over parameter space in low-training data settings that \textit{boost} information extraction from data beyond existing statistics and the mere concatenation of neural summaries learned separately and traditional summaries.
 These ``hybrid" statistics are neural summaries that are learned to maximise the mutual information (MI) beyond an existing summary of the data and the parameters of interest.